ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 The [npeg] module defines a few macros for processing PEG patterns.
-One of them is the [peg()] macro, to which we pass as argument a starting expression in the form of a [string]{.str}, and which creates and return a [Parser] object.
+One of them is the [peg()] macro, to which we pass as argument a starting expression in the form of a [string], and which creates and return a [Parser] object.
 In the body of the [peg()] macro, we have to define all the grammar rules that our PEG is built of.
 For our example, we only need one simple rule that is a